Thank you! We can’t do this work without your support.

 Three: Reach young people from non-English speaking families, immigrant and other cultures to communicate about mental health wellness and suicide prevention through the lens of culture.
 Changes in gender roles and expectations, issues of conformity and assimilation, pressures to succeed, and feelings of isolation and victimization can all increase the stress levels and vulnerability of individuals.
 Numerous research studies have demonstrated that young people in crisis who are from non-English speaking families and immigrant cultures are far less likely to seek help from the behavioral health system.
 These young people must grapple with real and perceived stigma and discrimination rooted in family-based cultural belief systems and in their status as outsiders in the mainstream culture.

-Four: Give back by using these films to advocate, change minds and possibly save a life.
-For the past four years, over 5,288 young people (ages 14 to 25) have applied lessons learned about the warning signs for suicide, mental health and how to help themselves or a friend by creating 60-second films about these topics; 328 high schools have integrated the program into the classroom and have been offered trainings, prevention programs and educational resources; 521 community members including members of the news media and entertainment industry have learned about appropriate messaging on these topics by judging films; and films are used to support awareness efforts through local screenings and online where films have been viewed over 68,000 times; Thousands of conversations about these topics have been started in schools, classrooms, among friends and in communities as a starting point to overcome stigma and promote help-seeking.
+Four: Give back by using these films to advocate, change minds, and possibly save a life.
+For the past nine years, over 5,288 young people (ages 14 to 25) have applied lessons learned about the warning signs for suicide, mental health and how to help themselves or a friend by creating 60 and 30-second films about these topics; 328 high schools have integrated the program into the classroom and have been offered trainings, prevention programs, and educational resources; 521 community members including members of the news media and entertainment industry have learned about appropriate messaging on these topics by judging films; films are used to support awareness efforts through local screenings and online where films have been viewed over 579,000 times; and thousands of conversations about these topics have been started in schools, classrooms, among friends and in communities as a starting point to overcome stigma and promote help-seeking.

 “We, as a school, are planning on showing the films as part of the Health curriculum and to the whole school to encourage students to watch out for warning signs for suicide.” – Teacher